Rakemods/eldersouls/README.md

  ## The Ultimate Dodge Mod
  - You can change the button you use to sneak here.
 The one in the normal settings menu is instead used for dodging.
  - One keybind is to set G. This is used to swap between dodge rolls, side steps, and both.
 Rebind it a different button to no longer conflict with the Souls Like Quick Menu

+ ## Less Intrusive HUD
+ - Turn on Show Alternate Sneak Crosshair.
+This allows your crosshair to remain while you're sneaking.

 # Creating your Character